 This is my version of the triquetra shaped box with a celtic knot pattern!

-You’ll need: chipboard sheets (available here*) or cardboard, labels (available here*) for inkjet printers (full-sheet, not divided), scissors, cutter, maybe a printer if you want do print out the celtic knot design.
+You’ll need: cardstock sheets (available here*) or cardboard, shipping labels (available here*) for inkjet printers (full-sheet, not divided), scissors, cutter, maybe a printer if you want do print out the celtic knot design.

 And that’s how it’s done:

 1. Print out the template, transfer it onto the chipboard sheets and cut out the pieces.
 You can also use medium weight cardboard suitable for scrapbooking instead.
 Don’t use corrugated cardboard.

 2. If you want to use the celtic design, print it out on the full-sheet lables and cut out the pieces.
 If you don’t own a printer, you can always cut out blank pieces of the lable sheets and paint on them yourself.
 The lable pieces for the bottom and the top are a little bigger than the chipboard pieces.
 You’ll need this bonus material later to stick the side-pieces to the bottom and top.
 Allign the chipboard pieces centrally on the lable pice and stick it on.